 Child Play Therapy

-Licensed mental health professionals therapeutically use play to help their clients, most often children ages three to 12 years, to better express themselves and resolve their problems.
-Many mental health agencies, schools, hospitals and private practitioners have utilized play therapy as a primary intervention or as supportive therapy for behavioral problems such as anger management, grief and loss, divorce, abandonment and crisis and trauma.
+Counselors can use play to help their clients, most often children, express themselves and resolve their problems.
+Many mental health agencies, schools, hospitals and private practitioners use play therapy as a primary intervention or as supportive therapy for behavioral problems such as anger management, grief and loss, divorce, abandonment and crisis and trauma.

 2: Meet Your Therapist